JunyueCaoLab/PerturbFate/README.md

 ### Required Inputs
 1. **Fastq files** – named by identifiers of each PCR well
-2. **Fastq sample ID file** – a single-column `.txt` file (no header) containing the FASTQ prefix of each sequenced PCR well
+2. **Fastq sample ID file** – single-column `.txt` file (no header) with the FASTQ prefix of each sequenced PCR well
-3. **Ligation barcode error correction dictionaries** – dictionaries containing ligation barcodes with at most one mismatch
+3. **Ligation barcode error correction dictionaries** – containing ligation barcodes with at most one mismatch
 4. **Reference genome index** for STAR
 5. **Genomic annotation GTF** for feature counting